 Mini 4-H members interested in showing an animal at the Hendricks County 4-H Fair now have that opportunity!
-Mini 4-H members will NOT exhibit their own animals, but will be partnered with a regular 4-H member mentor to learn more about their animal.
-Mini 4-H members will have a designated time that they will then be able to "show" their mentor's animal in the ring (no placings will be given, only for exhibition).
-Mini 4-H members may find their own mentor or can request a mentor be assigned to them from a designated species.
+Mini 4-H members will NOT exhibit their own animals, butwill be partnered with a regular 4-H member Mentor to learn more about their animal.
+Mini 4-H members will have a designated time that they will then be able to show their Mentor's animal in the ring (no placings will be given, only for exhibition).
+Mini 4-H members may find their own Mentor or can request a Mentor be assigned to them from a designated species.

-In order to show an animal at the Hendricks County 4-H Fair, Mini 4-H members must complete at least three (3) of the activities listed on the "Showing Livestock Checklist" in this manual with their mentor.
-Write the date that you complete the activities and have your mentor sign to verify completion.
-You can complete different activities or do one activity multiple times.
-The only species available for showing in Hendricks County will be Alpacas, Goats, Poultry, Rabbits, Sheep, and Swine.
+In order to show an animal at the Hendricks County 4-H Fair, Mini 4-H members must complete 3 of the 5 activities listed in in this manual with their Mentor.
+Write the datefor the activities you have completed and have your Mentor sign to verify completion.
+You can complete three different activities or do one activity multiple times.
+The only species available for showing in Hendricks County will be Goats, Rabbits, Sheep, and Swine.